-Victoria Inojosa is a law graduate in the Litigation Department of Foley & Lardner LLP, and a member of the firm's Business Litigation & Dispute Resolution Practice.
-Victoria is not admitted to practice law in any state.
+Victoria Inojosa is an associate in the Litigation Department of Foley & Lardner LLP, and a member of the firm's Business Litigation & Dispute Resolution Practice.
+Victoria is admitted to practice law only in Virginia.
+She is practicing under the supervision of a member of the District of Columbia bar.

 Prior to joining Foley, Victoria served as a summer associate in the firm’s Washington, D.C., office.
 In this role, she researched a variety of legal issues focusing primarily on Foreign Corrupt Practice Act (FCPA) investigations and violations.
 Victoria also assisted with pro bono asylum and eviction cases in the D.C. area, and drafted a law review article discussing pro bono disability litigation in Washington.